Jonhy-D/hub-entertainment-mega/README.md

 You need to have node.js, run the following command: `node --version` and npm installed, confirm that the version number displayed meets the requirements.

 ### Second Step:

+Clone repository with this command:
+` git clone "URL repository"`
-Remember that after downloading or cloning the project you must stop at your project in the terminal and run: `npm install`
+Remember that after downloading or cloning the project you must stop at your project in the terminal and run: `npm install` to download your project's dependencies.

 ### Final Step